quynhnm/ConciergeICO/README.md

 `GETH=/some/weird/dir/geth ./bin/import_keys.sh`

+7. If you run Dapps on the remote, you need to change host config in truffle.js to remote address, in case of running mining.
+If you want to run Dapps on the local server, such as exchanging coin to token, you must go with `private_blockchain_server.sh`

 ## Start mining on the private blockchain which already has static nodes
 - Install MyEtherWallet chrome extension
 - Create new wallet then download the keystore file